 Before we move towards an outline of blockchain tokenization use cases, it is important to reflect on a brief understanding of tokenization.
 Many people are quick to relate blockchain to cryptocurrencies without realizing its hidden potential.
 Token, in the case of blockchain, actually offers digital representation for a unit of value.

-You can assign a token to anything of value, such as digital assets or digital representation of real-world assets.
+You can assign a token to anything of value, such as digital assets or digital representations of real-world assets.
 Tokenization can help you transform any real-world asset into a digital asset, thereby enabling easier exchange and transfer of assets.
 Therefore, tokenization basically implies transferring real-world assets to blockchain or transforming the items of value into tokens that reflect the values.

 Why Should You Focus on Tokenization Use Cases?